KGalogre/stats220/index.md

 My name is Katya and I like to learn new things so that is why I am here.

+### Also I would like to develope my coding skills

 **And now I am learning how to create memes!**

 You can see a meme I made using the R package [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html)